Matar Ka Nimona Recipe

 Ingredients

-• 2 and ½ tablespoons ghee (divided, use any cooking oil to make it vegan)
+• 2 and ½ tablespoons ghee (divided, or mustard oil)

 • 2 cups fresh green peas (you can use frozen peas in case fresh ones are not available)